Best Used Minivans [2009 to 2021]: Our 5 Top Choices

 In the used marketplace, the relative lack of demand for minivans makes them more affordable than crossovers, but in most cases, you’ll have to live without the added performance that a crossover’s all-wheel drive can provide in poor weather.

 If you’ve got a used minivan on your mind, here are five models we think are worth looking at, ranging from practical to posh.
-And if you're ready to buy a used minivan now, take a look at our used minivans between 2012 to 2021 here.
-They are pass a minimum 150 point inspection and come with a 7 day return policy.
+And if you're ready to buy a used minivan now, why not get pre-approved for your financing first!
+Apply online in minutes to see what vehicles you qualify for.

 Also, here's our guide - Buying a Used Minivan: Ultimate Guide & Common Problems